Zoe Lofgren

-Susan Ellen "Zoe" Lofgren (/ˈzoʊ ˈlɒfɡrɪn/ ZOH-_-LOF-grin; born December 21, 1947) is an American lawyer and politician serving as a U.S. representative from California.
-A member of the Democratic Party, Lofgren is in her 13th term in Congress, having been first elected in 1994.
-Lofgren has long served on the House Judiciary Committee, and has chaired the House Administration Committee since the beginning of the 116th Congress.
+Susan Ellen "Zoe" Lofgren (/ˈzoʊ ˈlɒfɡrɪn/ ZOH-_-LOF-grin; born December 21, 1947) is an American politician and lawyer serving as a U.S. representative from California.
+A member of the Democratic Party, Lofgren is in her 15th term in Congress, having been first elected in 1994.
+Lofgren has long served on the House Judiciary Committee, and chaired the House Administration Committee in the 116th and 117th Congresses.

 Lofgren was the 16th district's first female U.S. representative, before part of the district was redistricted into the 19th congressional district.
-The district covers much of Santa Clara County, including Gilroy, Morgan Hill, and most of San Jose.
+She currently represents the 18th district, which covers much of Santa Clara County, including Gilroy, Morgan Hill, and most of San Jose.
 Representing a district covering much of Silicon Valley, Lofgren has been noted for her activity in tech-related policy areas such as net neutrality and digital surveillance.

 Early life, education and career

 Lofgren was born in San Mateo, California, the daughter of Mary Violet, a school cafeteria employee, and Milton R. Lofgren, a beer truck driver.
 Her grandfather was Swedish.
 Lofgren attended Gunn High School (1966) in Palo Alto, and while in high school, Lofgren was a member of the Junior State of America, a student-run political debate, activism, and student governance organization.
 She earned her B.A. degree in political science from Stanford University in 1970 and her Juris Doctor degree from Santa Clara University School of Law in 1975.

-After graduating from Stanford, Lofgren worked as a House Judiciary Committee staffer for Congressman Don Edwards when the committee prepared articles of impeachment against President Richard Nixon during the impeachment process against Nixon.
+After graduating from Stanford, Lofgren worked as a staffer for Congressman Don Edwards.
+She served on the House Judiciary Committee when the committee prepared articles of impeachment against President Richard Nixon in 1973.

 In 1978, Lofgren married John Marshall Collins.
 Returning to San Jose, she worked in Don Edwards's district office while earning her J.D. degree.
 After two years as partner at a San Jose immigration law firm, she was elected to the board of San Jose City College.
 In 1981, she was elected to the Santa Clara County Board of Supervisors, representing downtown San Jose and nearby communities, where she served for 13 years.